xpxaxsxi/dpath/README.md

 B = samba
 ```

+Notes:
-`dpathw` and `wexplorer` are modules that interact with Windows File Explorer.
+`dpathw` and `wexplorer` are modules that interact with Windows or Linux system utilities, that is,
-`dpath` can be used without them, as in Linux command line.
+they can open files in a proper program using the extension.
+Also it is possible to open a file system browser where file is selected, both in Linux and Windows.

+Filenames are not  produced in alphabetical order from file/1 or filetype/2, the file system decides the order, usually the order of files is same.
+In other words, you can't trust that filenames are produced in same order always.

+Filenames and extensions are case sensitive.

 Example: